Mistium/Origin-OS/Websites/origin.web/docs/osl/Draw Cursor.md

 - This command moves the cursor to the specified x and y coordinates on the screen.
 - Example: `goto 100 200` would move the cursor to the position (100, 200) on the screen.

-## `goto x y`:

-- This command changes the x coordinate of the cursor to the specified value.
-- Example: `change_x 50` would change the cursor's x-coordinate by 50.

 ## `change_y y`:

 - This command changes the y coordinate of the cursor by the specified value.